pulumi/pulumi-policy-aws/README.md

-# pulumi-awsguard

-Pulumi CrossGuard policies for AWS.
+# Pulumi CrossGuard policies for AWS